JimHeaney/audio-visualizer-soldering-kit/README.md

 In its current configuration it does work, but only with very loud noises.
 I need to do a re-design of this board to make it work better.

+## Photos & Media
+Photos of the project can be found on my portfolio, [here](https://www.jim-heaney.com/audio-visualizer-soldering-kit.html).

 ## Current Release
 Version 1.2